Abraham Whipple: Rhode Island

 As American colonists began to express their opposition to the policies of the Crown, acts of defiance became increasingly prevalent.
 An early incident occurred on June 9, 1772, when Whipple led 50 Rhode Islanders in the capture and burning of the British revenue cutter Gaspee.
 The ship had run aground off Pawtuxet while chasing the packet Hannah.
 The burning initiated an exchange of notes between Whipple and Captain James Wallace of HMS Rose.
-Wallace wrote, "You Abraham Whipple on June 10, 1772, burned his majesty's vessel the Gaspee and I will hang you at the yard arm!"
-Whipple responded, "Sir, always catch a man before you hang him."
+Wallace wrote, "You Abraham Whipple on June 10, 1772, burned his majesty's vessel the Gaspee and I will hang you at the yard arm."
+Whipple responded, "Always catch a man before you hang him."

-Three years later, the Rhode Island General Assembly appointed Whipple commodore of two ships fitted for the defense of the colony's trade.
-On June 15, 1775, (the day the sea captain received his commission), Whipple led his men to capture the tender to frigate HMS Rose.
-After cruising in the vicinity of Narragansett Bay, he headed south to Bermuda to procure gunpowder for use by the colony.
-On the return voyage, Whipple transported naval recruits to Philadelphia.
-Upon her arrival there, his ship, Katy, was taken over by agents of the Continental Congress and was fitted out as sloop-of-war Providence.
+Three years later, the Rhode Island General Assembly appointed Whipple commodore of the newly established Rhode Island Navy, which initially consisted of two sloops placed under his command: Katy (of 10 guns, 14 swivel guns and a crew of 80) and the smaller Washington, which were purchased for the defense of the colony's trade.
+Whipple commanded Katy, while John Grimes captained Washington.

+On June 15, 1775, the day he received his commission, Whipple led his men to capture the tender of the frigate HMS Rose, in the process firing the first cannon shot at the Royal Navy in the Revolutionary War.
+After cruising in the vicinity of Narragansett Bay, he headed south to Bermuda to procure gunpowder for the colony.
+Later, Whipple transported Commodore Esek Hopkins—the first commander of the new Continental Navy—and naval recruits to Philadelphia, with instructions to remain in the service of the Continental Congress if Congress so desired.
+Upon her arrival there, Katy was taken over by agents of Congress and fitted out as the sloop-of-war USS Providence.